bcgov/restoration-tracker/.config/README.md

 # Configuration

-Overall configuration for the solution, used in our GitHub Actions Pipeline
+`config.json`: root-level configuration for the solution, used in our build/deployment pipeline: Openshift templates and GitHub Pipeline.